County Commissioner Pct. 2 race heats up ahead of runoff

 Stout saying his focuses include keeping property taxes low, working toward better healthcare out comes and supporting law enforcement with more and better training.

-While Gutierrez says she’s focused on helping homeowners lower their property appraisals in addition to improvement on roadways and working to lower taxes.
+While Gutierrez says she’s focused on helping homeowners lower their property appraisals in addition to improvements on roadways and working to lower taxes.

 There are no republicans running for County Commissioner Precinct two so whoever wins the runoff will be the next Commissioner for Precinct two.